 The FDIC also collects a deposit-based assessment from insured financial institutions on behalf of The Financing Corporation ("FICO").
 The funds from these assessments are used to service debt issued by FICO in its capacity as a financial vehicle for the Federal Savings & Loan Insurance Corporation.
-The FICO assessment rate is set quarterly and in 2014 was 0.62 cents per \$100 of assessable deposits for all four quarters.
-The assessment rate has been dropped to 0.60 cents for the first quarter of 2015.
+The FICO assessment rate is set quarterly and in 2015 was 0.60 cents per \$100 of assessable deposits for each quarter (except for the third quarter in which it was 0.58 cents).
+The assessment rate has been dropped to 0.58 cents for the first quarter of 2016.
 These assessments will continue until the debt matures between 2017 and 2019.